jessepav/lacygoill-wiki-backup/awk/sed.md

 that has been modified/deleted by commands such as `d`).
 To prevent this, you need `-n`.

+Note that  this a  fundamental difference  with awk,  which by  default, doesn't print anything unless you explicitly use `print(f)`.

 ###
 ## How to print the last line of `file1`?